 Suspect in White House Correspondents' Dinner shooting charged with assassination attempt

-Cole Allen was charged Monday in federal court with three counts, including attempt to assassinate the president.
-Natalie Brand reports.
+Cole Allen was charged Monday in federal court with three counts including attempt to assassinate the president.

 View CBS News In